 Letting out anger is often seen as unhealthy, but just like crying there are times when it can be necessary for relieving stress.

+But we have to remember that an outlet helps us to understand what these unhealthy thoughts and feelings are doing to us, and sometimes it’s so easy to hurt the people we love.
 Rather than taking out your anger on other people, it’s worth finding a healthy outlet.
 Doing some boxing on a punchbag can be a great way to get out some anger.
 You could also try booking out a rage room – this is a room in which you get to take out your anger by destroying objects.
 Screaming can also help for many people.
 Don’t hold that anger in!